Former Good Schools Guide writer and education adviser, Suzie Oweiss, gives her verdict...

 The Holy Cross School

-A Catholic school catering for mainly Catholic families but if applying mid-year, we are told a small number of non-Catholics may be lucky.
+The Holy Cross School is a Catholic school catering for mainly Catholic families.
+But if applying mid-year, we are told a small number of non-Catholics may be lucky.

 -